 - Seniors who take prescription medications that reduce clotting, known as blood thinners, or who have clotting abnormalities should seek the advice of a physician or other health care provider immediately if serious bruising appears.
 This may indicate an adverse reaction or a need for their medications to be adjusted.

-- If a bruise takes up a large area of the leg or foot, the leg should be kept elevated as much as possible.
+- If a bruise takes up a large area of the leg or foot, the limb should be kept elevated as much as possible.

 - Keep an eye out for other signs of potential elder abuse.